 1. Read the manual.
 This will tell you what to do with your exact type of razor.
 That being said, these general instructions are sure to be of additional help.

 2. Turn off the main switch and then unplug the electric razor.
 This will make it safe to hold your razor over the sink, which you will definitely want to do to avoid any sort of a mess.

 Water can rinse the fine hair and dead skin down the drain easily.
 Avoid getting the razor itself wet unless you know it is safe specifically.
 Some razors are not meant to get wet inside or outside, so do your research.

 3. At this point, remove the electric razor top.
 This should be pretty straightforward (loosen/detach and lift), but if is more complex, refer to the manual once more.
 Clean the top and set it aside.

 4. Tap the hair clear of your electric razor.
 Do not knock your razor against a hard surface, like the countertop or porcelain sink.

 6. There are electric razors touted as self-cleaning.
-While these razors are mostly effective at this, they still require a manual cleaning once in a while.
+While these razors are most effective at this, they still require manual cleaning once in a while.

 Really, any razor is going to require some care.
 A little effort here and there can save you hassle, and money, in the future.
 No one wants to deal with clogs, dulling blades, or other unnecessary issues.